 Assistant Professor (Bioinformatics/Statistical Genetics)

-Dr. Depeng Jiang is an assistant professor in the department of Community Health Sciences of University of Manitoba and a director of the Biostatistical Consulting Unit of Data Science Center within George and Fay Yee Centre of Health Innovation.
+Dr. Depeng Jiang is an associate professor in the department of Community Health Sciences of University of Manitoba and a director of the Biostatistical Consulting Unit of Data Science Center within George and Fay Yee Centre of Health Innovation.
 Dr. Jiang had many years of experience in providing statistical consulting to a broad range of clients and training students and researchers on the conduct of statistical analyses.
 He is also adjunct professor with OISE of University of Toronto and with Department of Psychology of York University.
 He also serves as a senior statistical advisor on several organizations (e.g., Child Development Institute, St Michael’s Hospital).

 Dr. Jiang’s program of research focuses on person-oriented statistical methods.
 His main research interests include longitudinal analysis and multilevel models, person-centered statistical approaches (latent class analysis and growth mixture models), structural equation models, clinical trial design and evaluation.
 Dr. Jiang is teaching several biostatistics courses in the Department's Graduate Program and currently supervises several graduate students (MSc and PhD) and postdoctoral fellow